ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_16/Lecture_16.2.md

-![The role of coastal plant communities for climate change mitigation and adaptation \| Nature Climate Change](media/image3.jpeg){width="3.1244531933508313in" height="2.2in"}![The role of coastal plant communities for climate change mitigation and adaptation \| Nature Climate Change](media/image3.jpeg){width="3.330989720034996in" height="2.2in"}![The role of coastal plant communities for climate change mitigation and adaptation \| Nature Climate Change](media/image3.jpeg){width="2.9249584426946633in" height="2.2in"}
+![The role of coastal plant communities for climate change mitigation and adaptation \| Nature Climate Change](assets/Figure_16.2.3.png){width=100%}

-## Figure 16.2.3: Key processes of vegetated coastal habitats for climate change mitigation and adaptation[@Duarte2013].
+**Figure 16.2.3:** Key processes of vegetated coastal habitats for climate change mitigation and adaptation[@Duarte2013].
 Processes that affect the capacity for climate change mitigation (CO~2~ sinks) and adaptation (shoreline protection from rising sea level) are shown for seagrass meadows (upper panel), salt marshes (middle panel) and mangrove forests (lower panel).
 Blue arrows indicate transport of atmospheric or dissolved material, red arrows show transport of particulates and purple arrows indicate vegetative growth.

 However, the ability of coastal ecosystem to adjust to a changing climate can be impaired by anthropogenic activities, such as land